Here are answers to some frequently asked questions about BREO ELLIPTA. Talk to your doctor to learn more.

 Keep BREO and all medicines out of the reach of children.

-Do not stop using BREO unless told to do so by your healthcare provider because your symptoms might get worse.
-Your healthcare provider will change your medicines as needed.
+Do not stop using BREO unless told to do so by your HCP because your symptoms might get worse.
+Your HCP will change your medicines as needed.